About Marritte Funches

 Marritte was taken to the police station and questioned too.
 Marritte expressed his innocence.

 The trial was a year later.
-A month before the trial, Shafer did a second out-of-court statement, during which his story was different than during the first police-interview.
+A month before the trial, Shafer did a second out-of-court statement, during which he failed a lie detector test on all points.
+Shafer attempted to change his story giving a different account from his original police-interviews.
 The State decided to charge Shafer too with the murder.
 Shafer and Marritte Funches were co-defendants.

 During trial, the witnesses were never called to testify for Marritte.